PonSwaetha/calculator-app/README.md

-# Calculator
+# CalculatorEngine

-Calculator is a simple text-based calculator app made in Java.
+CalculatorEngine is a simple text-based calculator app made in Java.

 ## Operands